Historiography of the Nanjing Massacre: Denial by Japanese government officials

 A number of Japanese cabinet ministers, as well as some high-ranking politicians, have made comments denying the atrocities committed by the Japanese Army in World War II.
 Among these were General Nagano Shigeto, a World War II veteran and a former chief of staff of the Japan Ground Self-Defense Force who was appointed justice minister in spring of 1994.
 Shigeto told a Japanese newspaper that "the Nanjing Massacre and the rest was a fabrication".

 In an interview with Playboy magazine, Tokyo Governor Shintaro Ishihara said, "People say that the Japanese made a holocaust but that is not true.
 It is a story made up by the Chinese.
 It has tarnished the image of Japan, but it is a lie."
 Some subsequently resigned after protests from China and South Korea.

-On November 10, 1990, during a protest by Chinese Americans against the Japanese actions on the island of Diao-Yu-Tai, the Deputy Japanese Consul in Houston asserted that "the Nanjing Massacre never occurred".
+On November 10, 1990, during a protest by Chinese Americans against the Japanese actions on the island of Tiaoyutai, the Deputy Japanese Consul in Houston asserted that "the Nanjing Massacre never occurred".

 In response to these and similar incidents, a number of Japanese journalists and historians formed the Nankin Jiken Chōsa Kenkyūkai (Nanjing Incident Research Group).
 The research group has collected large quantities of archival materials as well as testimonies from both Chinese and Japanese sources.